 Barriers addressed by the instruments so far - Comparatively low profitability of products other than wine and limited development of local supply chains.
-Such barriers were addressed by the public canteen Law (green public procurement), together with the payment for organic farming, the payment for farm modernization and the simplification law to reduce the bureaucratic burden of those farmers that transform the product in the farm.
-Poor human capital in agriculture, high bureaucratic burden for entrepreneurs can be addressed by improving the advisory services in the area, but unfortunately related RDP measure is currently not implemented.
+Such barriers were addressed by the public canteen Law (green public procurement), together with the payment for organic farming, the payment for farm modernization and the simplification law to reduce the bureaucratic burden for those farmers that transform the product in the farm.
+Poor human capital in agriculture, high bureaucratic burden for entrepreneurs can be addressed by improving the advisory services, but unfortunately the related RDP measure is currently not implemented.